Estimated reading time: 10 minutes

 4. Give yourself permission to brag

 Tell your audience about your credentials, certifications, qualifications or awards.
-Then, tie it back to the “what’s in it for me?” line of thinking.
+Then remember to tie it back to the “what’s in it for me?” line of thinking.

 Let’s look at an example.